Circassians: Medieval period

-Feudalism began to emerge in Circassians by the 4th century.
-As a result of Armenian, Greek and Byzantine influence, Christianity spread throughout the Caucasus between the 3rd and 5th centuries AD.
-During that period the Circassians (referred to at the time as Kassogs) began to accept Christianity as a national religion, but did not abandon all elements of their indigenous religious beliefs.
+Feudalism began to emerge among Circassians by the 4th century.
+As a result of Armenian, Greek, and Byzantine influence, Christianity spread throughout the Caucasus between the 3rd and 5th centuries.
+During that period, Circassians (known at the time as Kassogs) began to accept Christianity as a national religion, but did not abandon all elements of their indigenous religious beliefs.
 Circassians established many states, but could not achieve political unity.
-From around 400 AD wave after wave of invaders began to invade the lands of the Adyghe people, who were also known as the Kasogi (or Kassogs) at the time.
+From around 400, wave after wave of outsiders began to invade the lands of the Adyghe people, who were also known as the Kasogi (or Kassogs) at the time.
 They were conquered first by the Bulgars (who originated on the Central Asian steppes).
 Outsiders sometimes confused the Adyghe people with the similarly named Utigurs (a branch of the Bulgars).
-Following the dissolution of the Khazar state, the Adyghe people were integrated around the end of the 1st millennium AD into the Kingdom of Alania.
-Between the 10th and 13th centuries Georgia had influence on the Adyghe Circassian peoples.
-In the medieval era there was a Circassian kingdom called Zichia (Адзыгъэй; Ζιχία) or Zekchia.
+After the Khazar state dissolved, the Adyghe people were integrated around the end of the 1st millennium AD into the Kingdom of Alania.
+Between the 10th and 13th centuries, Georgia had influence on the Adyghe Circassian peoples.
+In the medieval era, there was a Circassian kingdom called Zichia (Адзыгъэй; Ζιχία) or Zekchia.

 In 1382, Circassian slaves took the Mamluk throne, the Burji dynasty took over and the Mamluks became a Circassian state.
 The Mongols, who started invading the Caucasus in 1223, destroyed some of the Circassians and most of the Alans.
-The Circassians, who lost most of their lands during the ensuing Golden Horde attacks, had to retreat to the back of the Kuban River.
-In 1395 Circassians fought violent wars against Tamerlane, and although the Circassians won the wars, Tamerlane plundered Circassia.
+The Circassians lost most of their lands during the ensuing Golden Horde attacks and had to retreat to the back of the Kuban River.
+In 1395, Circassians fought violent wars against Tamerlane, and although they won the wars, Tamerlane plundered Circassia.

-Prince Inal, who during the 1400s owned land in the Taman peninsula, established an army and declared that his goal was to unite the Circassians under a single state.
+Prince Inal, who owned land in the Taman peninsula during the 1400s, established an army and declared that his goal was to unite the Circassians under a single state.
 They were divided into many states at that time, but after declaring his own princedom, Inal conquered all of Circassia one by one.
-Circassian nobles and princes tried to prevent Inal's rise, but 30 Circassian lords were defeated by Inal and his supporters.
-After successfully uniting the Circassians, Inal still wanted to include the closely-related Abkhazians.
-Inal, who won the war in Abkhazia, officially conquered Northern Abkhazia and the Abkhaz people recognized the rule of Inal, and Inal finalized his rule in Abkhazia.
+Circassian nobles and princes tried to prevent Inal's rise, but Inal and his supporters defeated 30 Circassian lords.
+After successfully uniting the Circassians, Inal still wanted to include the closely related Abkhazians.
+Inal, who won the war in Abkhazia, officially conquered Northern Abkhazia and the Abkhaz people recognized his rule.
 One of the stars on the flag of Abkhazia represents Inal.
-Inal divided his lands between his sons and grandchildren in 1453 and died in 1458.
-Following this, Circassian tribal principalities were established.
-Some of these are Chemguy founded by Temruk, Besleney founded by Beslan, Kabardia founded by Qabard, and Shapsug founded by Zanoko.
+He divided his lands between his sons and grandchildren in 1453 and died in 1458.
+After that, Circassian tribal principalities were established, including Chemguy, founded by Temruk; Besleney, founded by Beslan; Kabardia, founded by Qabard; and Shapsug, founded by Zanoko.